 Yes, hanging pots are the safest way to keep this plant from any accidents.

 But the only thing you need to take care of is you shouldn’t place it near your head or eye level.
 The leaves of this plant are reasonably sharp, and they may hurt someone while passing by.

 4. Use A Small-Medium Size Pot For The Plant

 Don’t want to use hanging pots?
 No problem!

 Use small or medium-sized pots to grow your Spider plant.
 These pots will limit the growth of your plant, and they will also keep the leaves shorter.

 With this simple strategy, you will be able to avoid possible accidents around the plant.

 Also, the indoor plants look pretty in small pots, so that’s a bonus too.
-Moreover, try to follow these things because it’s always better to prevent the damage than to work on saving the plant later.
+Moreover, try to follow these things because it’s always better to prevent damage than to work on saving the plant later.

 Yes, you must tape a broken plant stem.
 It will straighten the stem and help recover from the damage.

 No, the broken leaves cannot grow back.
 You need to remove such leaves from the plant.

 Yes, you can reattach a broken branch of your plant, but there is a low probability of reviving the branch from damage.

 You can use stakes or some kind of tool to get the stem back to its original position.
 Once you do that, let the plant grow in this position for a couple of weeks.

 Over To You